- SEO aligns with how your audience thinks better than any other channel.

 It’s important to grasp SEO lead generation holistically, throughout the entire customer journey.
 Needs and their corresponding search queries don’t just change by the persona.
 They also change as your audience moves through the conversion funnel.
 In other words, the same persona will make different searches as they progress through the sales funnel.
 Read our post about Tofu Mofu Bofu to learn more.

-- Awareness: 5 Personalization Strategies for Retailers – This gated guide targets retailers who are interested in learning about cutting-edge digital marketing concepts like personalization.
+- Awareness: Create a gated guide to educate retailers who want to learn about digital marketing concepts like personalization.
 They aren’t necessarily interested in A/B testing or A/B testing products at this stage, but this content will plant the seed and move them into the funnel.

-- Consideration: Better Decisions with Experimentation – At this phase, the searcher is interested in A/B testing and considering their option.
-This webinar cleverly blends useful, step-by-step information with a case study featuring one of Optimizely’s clients, Atlassian.
+- Consideration: Host a webinar about experimentation.
+At this phase, the searcher is interested in A/B testing and considering their options.

-- Decision: Product Vision Webinar – During this webinar, the head of Optimizely’s engineering team shares Optimizely product features and discusses what’s in store for the future.
+- Decision: Create a video case study about how one retailer used your software to drive revenue.
 For people who are very close to making a purchase decision, this might be the information they need to reassure them they’re making a smart choice.

 As you document the customer journey, pay close attention to the emotions that drive decisions.
 For this, you’ll need to create an empathy map.
 When you empathize with your audience, you’ll be able to move them to action more effectively.